elanatframework/Code_behind/README.md

 ![](https://github.com/elanatframework/Code_behind/assets/111444759/986799af-538a-4aca-b7fc-a5b8153c5a24)
 # Code_behind
-CodeBehind library is a backend framework.
+CodeBehind library is a modern backend framework.
 This library is a programming model based on the MVC structure, which provides the possibility of creating dynamic aspx files (similar to .NET Standard) in .NET Core and has high serverside independence.
 CodeBehind framework supports standard syntax and Razor syntax.
 This framework guarantees the separation of server-side codes from the design part (html) and there is no need to write server-side codes in the view.

 ### Why use CodeBehind?